nihald2000/CarManualAssistance/README.md

 ## Step 7: Test the App

-1. Wait for model to load (first time may take 10-30 seconds)
+.
+Wait for model to load (first time may take 10-30 seconds)
-2. Try sample questions:
-   - "How do I change my car's oil?"
-   - "What causes the check engine light?"
-   - "When should I rotate my tires?"

 ## Configuration Options